Doberman Pinscher

 Top Takeaways

 It’s easy to see why so many pet parents love their Dobermans.
-These devoted dogs are happiest when spending time with their families and provide lots of affection and protection.
+These devoted dogs are happiest when spending time with their families and receive lots of physical and mental enrichment.
 Their short coats make grooming a breeze, and their intelligence makes them easy to train—plus Dobermans are bold, brave and beautiful.
 What more could you ask for?

 Expert input provided by veterinarian Dr. Ryan C. Fries, Assistant Professor of Cardiology, Department of Veterinary Clinical Medicine, College of Veterinary Medicine at the University of Illinois at Urbana-Champaign and certified dog trainer Erin Magnani Topp, CPDT-KA, KPA CTP, owner of Topp Canine Solutions.